vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- Fix: Dashboard stats calculation when using custom manual dates

 ## [3.12.0] - 04.10.2025

 - Update: Dashboard and stats improved - simulator flights are now counted under the correct aircraft type or category when simulator type matches, otherwise grouped as "Simulator".